nativefier/nativefier/docs/development.md

 - Logging is suppressed by default in tests, to avoid polluting Jest output.
   To get debug logs, `npm run test:withlog` or set the `LOGLEVEL` env. var.
 - For a good live experience, open two terminal panes/tabs running code/tests watchers:
   1. Run a TSC watcher: `npm run build:watch`
   2. Run a Jest unit tests watcher: `npm run test:watch`
+- Alternatively, you can run both test processes in the same terminal by running: `npm run watch`